 The value of the experience should be communicated from the start as well.
 This could be helping customers find a product, the right information they need to make a decision, or how to take advantage of a promotion.
 Encourage customers to stay and have a conversation by making it clear what the benefits are to them.

-Renault and Purple used Spectrm’s platform to create chatbots that clearly mention customers are speaking to a bot.
+Omio used Spectrm’s platform to create chatbots that clearly communicate how they can assist them right at the beginning of the conversation.
 Contextual imagery and short messages support the start of the conversation.
+Check the full Omio success story here!

 How can brands create better chatbot hooks?
 Think of users first and begin with a simple message and actionable call.
 This gets them engaged immediately.
 Use quick replies that are clear about what happens next and nudge users to take action in very few words.
 Allow customers to scroll or type secondary messages to prioritize the path you want them to take through your chatbot.